EdwardRees/Todo-Project/README.md

 Navigate back out to the main folder and run `yarn` or `npm install` to install the backend dependencies.

+Add the `.env` file to the `src` folder, add `VITE_API_URL="http://localhost:5750/api"` to the file.
+If the port for the backend is different, change the port here to match the port used by the backend.

 ## Instructions to Run

 ### Backend